Select a medication above to begin.

 Accidental Ingestion

-accidental ingestion of even one dose, esp. by children, can result in fatal tramadol overdose
+accidental ingestion of even one dose, especially by children, can result in fatal tramadol overdose

-concomitant opioid use w/ benzodiazepines or other CNS depressants, incl. alcohol, may result in profound sedation, resp. depression, coma, and death; reserve concomitant use for patients w/ inadequate alternative tx options
+concomitant opioid use with benzodiazepines or other CNS depressants, including alcohol, may result in profound sedation, resp. depression, coma, and death; reserve concomitant use for patients with inadequate alternative tx options

 Neonatal Opioid Withdrawal Syndrome